 Several years ago I decided we needed to do something that represented the real reason for Christmas, not just visiting Santa and riding the Pink Pig.
-So I set out to find one of the live nativity scenes around Atlanta.
+So I set out to find a live nativity near me.
 It wasn’t as easy as you might think — but in doing my research, I’ve now found quite a few.

 If you know of other places to see live nativities around Atlanta, please post a comment.

 All of these activities are held outside and free unless otherwise noted.

-NOTE: We are still updating for 2019 as we get notice.
-If you see an error please don’t hesitate to reach out and tell us!
+NOTE: We are still updating for 2020 as we get notice.
+If you see an error, please don’t hesitate to reach out and tell us!

 Then the Grinch thought of something he hadn’t before!
 Maybe Christmas, he thought, doesn’t come from a store.
 Maybe Christmas perhaps means a little bit more.